MattBixley/quarto-workshop/readme.md

-## Get started with Quarto Workshop materials
+# Quarto Workshop

-This is the companion "Get started with Quarto" workshop materials for rstudio::conf 2022.
+This is a detached repository for the "Get started with Quarto" workshop by Thomas Mock at rstudio::conf 2022.
+Please see the workshop website: [https://rstudio-conf-2022.github.io/get-started-quarto/](https://rstudio-conf-2022.github.io/get-started-quarto/)

+## Otago Bioinformatics Spring School 2025

-For the full workshop materials, please see the workshop website: [https://rstudio-conf-2022.github.io/get-started-quarto/](https://rstudio-conf-2022.github.io/get-started-quarto/)
+This repository has been adapted for the Otago Bioinformatics Spring School 2025.
+The materials have been modified to suit the context of the spring school while retaining the core concepts of Quarto.
+For the full workshop materials, please see the workshop website: [https://biochemistry.otago.ac.nz/bioinformatics/spring-school/2025/](https://biochemistry.otago.ac.nz/bioinformatics/spring-school/2025/)

+Additional content here is in the penguins-report directory with a example reports showing citations, and refereencing figures and tables.